 The pretty village of Marsworth was established around the Grand Union Canal and lies just two miles to the north of Tring in Hertfordshire.
 The Canal & River Trust manages 18 moorings, located on both sides of the canal at the junction with the Aylesbury Arm.
-5 of the towpath side moorings have residential planning consent.

 Nearby there are a number of interesting sights and attractions including Whipsnade Zoo, Waddesdon Manor, the Tring Zoological Museum as well as some fine circular walks and nature trails.